-We created new corporate videos to further educate consumers about the recycling process of the various types of beverage containers.
+Corporate videos were used to further educate consumers about the recycling process for the various types of beverage containers.

 See more corporate videos

-Four new animated information videos were created in order to give an extra marketing “boost” to two underperforming container types, drink pouches and bi-metal cans.
+Four animated information videos and targeted social media posts were promoted in order to provide an extra marketing “boost” to underperforming container types such as drink pouches and bi-metal cans.

 See more informational videos

-Social media is used to support our outreach programs and raise awareness about the recycling of specific containers.
-The “Return-It Gang” puppets provide a voice and personality that is well-suited to social media, allowing us to engage our audience in a lighthearted, slightly “cheeky” tone at the same time we communicate our serious message about beverage recycling.
+We continue to use social media as support for our outreach programs and to raise awareness about the recycling of specific containers.
+The “Return-It Gang” puppets provide a voice and personality that is well-suited to social media, allowing us to engage our audience in a lighthearted, slightly “cheeky” tone and at the same time we communicate our serious message about beverage recycling.